Amrita-k1640/Practice/README.md

-This is for only for git practice.
+This is for only for git practice.Through this command i'm practising git command.